dev23-extremis/Deploy-Your-Website-on-Cloud-Run-on-GCP/README.md

 ## © Credit

 **No copyright intended.**
-All rights and credits for the original content belong to **Google Cloud** (Google Cloud Skills Boost).
+All rights and credits for the original content belong to [Google Cloud Skills Boost](https://www.cloudskillsboost.google/) .
 DM for credit or removal requests. 🙏

 ---